stormpath/stormpath-sdk-java/docs/source/registration.rst

     stormpath.web.verify.nextUrl = /login?status=verified

-As you can see, this URL has a query parameter ``status=verified``.
+As you can see, this URL has a ``status=verified`` query parameter.
 The plugin's default login view will recognize the query parameter and show the user a nice message explaining that their account has been verified and that they can log in:

 .. image:: /_static/login-verified.png